Pareto chart

 A Pareto chart is a type of chart that contains both bars and a line graph, where individual values are represented in descending order by bars, and the cumulative total is represented by the line.
 The chart is named for the Pareto principle, which, in turn, derives its name from Vilfredo Pareto, a noted Italian economist.

 Description

 The left vertical axis is the frequency of occurrence, but it can alternatively represent cost or another important unit of measure.
 The right vertical axis is the cumulative percentage of the total number of occurrences, total cost, or total of the particular unit of measure.
 Because the values are in decreasing order, the cumulative function is a concave function.
 To take the example below, in order to lower the amount of late arrivals by 78%, it is sufficient to solve the first three issues.

+The Pareto Chart demonstrates a power law relationship between the rank of a quality issue and that issue’s contribution to cost.
+This means one can find a linear relationship on a log-log plot.